 Gum grafting can also help to reduce tooth sensitivity and improve the stability of dental implants.

-During the initial consultation, Dr. David Valenta will evaluate your oral health and discuss your goals and concerns.
+During the initial consultation, our Colorado Springs dentist will evaluate your oral health and discuss your goals and concerns.
 This will help determine if gum grafting is the right treatment for you.
 Dr. Valenta will explain the procedure in detail and address any questions or concerns you may have.

 Before the gum grafting procedure, Dr. Valenta will ensure that you are comfortable and relaxed.
 Local anesthesia will be administered to numb the area being treated.
 If desired, sedation options can also be discussed to help you feel more at ease during the procedure.